Grecia, Costa Rica: Geography

 Grecia has an area of 7.51 km2 and an elevation of 999 m.
 It is in the foothills of the Cordillera Central on the eastern edge of the Central Valley.
 The city, which was once named "the cleanest city in Latin America," is 20 km northwest of the provincial capital city of Alajuela, 27 km from Juan Santamaría International Airport, and 45 km from the national capital city of San José.

+History

+Pre-Columbian Era

+Grecia, and its neighboring districts, was previously inhabited by indigenous peoples belonging to the Western Huetar Kingdom.
+This presence occurred during the reign of King Garabito.

+19th Century

+Grecia was petitioned to be founded as a town as early as October 1828.
+The first group of settlers, who later became bosses to future settlers, found the unestablished land to be very fertile.
+Furthermore, the state government motivated these travelers to discover pathways up North by offering them incentives.
+These discoveries and rewards led to an increase of migration of settlers into the northwest of the Central Valley, looking for unclaimed land to work on.

+Eventually, the increase of settlements and construction of homes in the territory motivated residents to look for permission from the local government to officially establish the town.
+Their request, named File Number 21, was not approved until ten years later.

+Legislation Number 69 was signed and enacted on April 27, 1838.
+The act allowed travelers to explore past the "other side of the Poas" and construct a settlement they would call Grecia.

 Economy

 Grecia is part of the tourist route of the western region of the Central Valley of Costa Rica, given the existence in the canton of waterfalls, protected areas, and the Catholic church of Nuestra Señora de las Mercedes, which is part of Costa Rica's historical-architectural heritage.

-Culture and education
+Culture

-Iglesia de la Nuestra Señora de las Mercedes
+Iglesia de Nuestra Señora de las Mercedes

+Grecia is noted for its unique church, Iglesia de Nuestra Señora de las Mercedes, made entirely of pre-fabricated steel plates painted red.
+The building was constructed in the 19th century to represent the practice of Catholic religion in Grecia and honor the Virgin Mary.

+Initially approved to be designed as a doric style brick temple, the Church of Our Lady of Mercy is built with neoclassical influence due to Angel Miguel Velasquez, secretary of public works at the time who introduced the design to the district.